+91-8999-11-8999 (9 AM - 9 PM)

 Staying hydrated helps you remove your body from toxins, keeps your cells and tissues healthy, and makes you feel energetic.
 This is especially required during your exam preparation as dehydration leads to a lot of problems including but not limited to feelings of nauseousness, lethargy, and scattered attention.
 But in the bid to stay hydrated, don't start consuming any beverage.

 Soft drinks have lots of refined sugar, thus causing problems of increasing sugar levels in your blood.
 Again, coffee, though excellent for those long nights makes you dehydrated and edgy.
 Green tea is an excellent option in terms of beverages.
-It boosts your immunity, burns fat, and has a lot of anti-oxidants.
+It boosts your immunity, burns fat, and has a lot of antioxidants.

 Some of the popular brain foods to secure good GRE scores are: